What is the Average Percentage of a Stock Market Return?

 Why Buy an 'Enduringly Profitable' Business?

-There are many reasons why buying an enduringly profitable business (partially or outright) can be a much better investment than buying stocks on the stock market.
+There are many reasons why buying an enduringly profitable business (partially or outright) can be a much better investment and bring better returns than the stock market.
 Here are a few of those reasons:

 3. Tax treatment